-The practice of collecting rainwater is possible by anyone who is looking for a free, easy, and environmentally-friendly method for saving water.
+The practice of collecting rainwater is possible for anyone who is looking for a free, easy, and environmentally friendly method for saving water.
 Rainwater can be used on commercial and home premises.
 Many benefits come with rainwater collection, including saving on water bills, reducing the risk of flooding, providing your garden with better quality water, and much more.

 Here are some excellent tips for rainwater collection.

 In most states, the collection of a modest amount of rainwater for personal use is allowed, and in some areas, you might not even need a permit.
 Rainwater collection permits can vary from state to state.

 However, in certain states, the collection of rainwater is considered illegal.
 Therefore, if you do not want to get in trouble with the law, before setting up a rain barrel make sure you know the rules and regulations for collecting rainwater in your area.

 The largest piece of equipment that you require is a barrel for catching the water.
 You will have to choose a barrel which is designed to hold large amounts of water efficiently.
 It is essential that the barrel does not leak or contain toxic materials that can contaminate the water.

 Luckily, there are barrels on the market that are made specifically for rainwater collection.
 Most barrels that are designed for rainwater collection come with a secure cover, screen, and will have access for cleaning.

 To make the process of using rainwater easier for yourself, you will need a spigot to attach to the bottom of the barrel.
 The tap needs to fit in tightly to prevent leaks.
 Furthermore, a hose adaptor, mesh, a jigsaw, and a wrench are all important pieces of equipment that will be needed if you want to build a primary water harvesting system.